ingesolvoll/kee-frame/README.md

 If you provide an `app-db-spec`, the framework will let you know when a bug in your event handler is trying to corrupt your DB structure.
 This is incredibly useful, so you should put down the effort to spec up your db!

+You can override kee-frame's behaviour on route change through the `:route-change-event` option.
+Just specify the id of the event you want to use.
+One possible case is to perform some gatekeeping before executing the controllers for that route.
+If route execution is ok, the event could dispatch to kee-frame's built in `:kee-frame.router/route-changed`.

 ## Controllers
 A controller is a connection between the route data and your event handlers.
 It is a map with two required keys (`params` and `start`), and one optional (`stop`).